katzer/cordova-plugin-email-composer/README.md

     subject: 'subject', // represents the subject of the email
     body: 'body',       // represents the email body (could be HTML code, in this case set isHtml to true)
     isHtml: true,       // indicats if the body is HTML or plain text
-    recipients: [],     // contains all the email addresses for TO field
+    to: [],             // contains all the email addresses for TO field
-    ccRecipients: [],   // contains all the email addresses for CC field
+    cc: [],             // contains all the email addresses for CC field
-    bccRecipients: [],  // contains all the email addresses for BCC field
+    bcc: [],            // contains all the email addresses for BCC field
-    attachments: [],    // contains all full paths to the files you want to attach
+    attachments: [],    // contains all full paths to the files you want to attach });

-    callback: function (code) {
-        switch (code) {
-            case 0:     // email composition cancelled (cancel button pressed and draft not saved) case 1:     // email saved (cancel button pressed but draft saved) case 2:     // email sent
-            case 3:     // send failed
-            case 4:     // email not sent (something wrong happened e.g. service is not available) }
-    },
-    scope: this         // execution scope of the callback function (default: window) });
 ```